AtriumAI/MarketingBot/src/sidebar.md

-# Hey everyone, Marketing Marisa here!
+# Hey everyone, Your Marketing Assistant here!

 ## I'm your go-to Snowflake SQL whiz for digging into your marketing data.